Elihu B. Washburne: Early life, education, and legal career

-Washburne was born on September 23, 1816, in Livermore, when Maine was part of Massachusetts.
+Elihu Washburne was born on September 23, 1816, in Livermore, when Maine was part of Massachusetts.
 He was the third oldest of eleven children born to Israel and Martha (née Benjamin) Washburn.
 Washburne was the grandson of Captain Israel and Abiah (King) Washburne.
 His grandfather served as an officer in the Continental Army during the American Revolution and was a descendant of John Washburne, who served as Secretary of the Plymouth Colony while in England.
 John Washburne was a Puritan colonist who emigrated to America in 1631 and settled in Duxbury, Massachusetts.

 Washburne's father settled in Maine in 1806 and set up a shipbuilding trade at Whites Landing on the Kennebec River in 1808.
 Following Puritan heritage, Israel was a strict disciplinarian and Washburne and his siblings were instructed in the Bible and put to work daily in the fields and on other chores, with no time for leisure.
 During the winter months Washburne attended district schools that used "birch rod" corporal punishment.
 Washburne's family fell on financial hard times in 1829, and his father, who was then in the mercantile business, was forced to sell his general store.
 The family was destitute and forced to rely on farming for subsistence, while Washburne and several of his brothers had to fend for themselves.
 At the age of 14, Washburne added the letter "e" to his name, as was the original ancestral spelling, and left home in search of education and a career.

 After attending public schools, Washburne worked as a printer on the Christian Intelligencer in Gardiner, Maine, from 1833 to 1834.
 From 1834 to 1835 Washburne taught school and from 1835 to 1836 he worked for the Kennebec Journal in Augusta, Maine.
 Washburne attended Maine Wesleyan Seminary, studied law with Judge John Otis, and completed his legal studies with a year at Harvard Law School from 1839 to 1840.
 In 1840 he passed the bar exam, and moved west to Galena, Illinois.
 In Galena, Washburne entered into law partnership with Charles S. Hempstead.

 Marriage and family

 On July 31, 1845, Washburne married Adele Gratiot, the niece of his law partner and the daughter of Colonel Henry Gratiot and Susan Hempstead Gratiot, members of one of Galena's most prominent families.
 Washburne had met Adele shortly after arriving in Galena; she was 10 years younger than Washburne, and known to be attractive, well-educated, and charming.
-The Washburnes had seven children including sons Gratiot, Hempstead, William P., and Elihu B. Jr., and daughters Susan and Marie L. The Washburnes were married for 42 years, which ended with Washburne's death.
+The Washburnes had seven children including sons Gratiot, Hempstead, William P., and Elihu B. Jr., and daughters Susan and Marie L. The Washburnes were married for 42 years, which ended with Adele Washburne's death, 7 months before Elihu’s passing.